University Travel Policy

 Receipts

-Detailed original receipts are required for all travel expenses including airfare, airport/train station parking, rail ticket, car rental, ground transportation, lodging, conference/event registration, rental vehicle fuel, and any meal reimbursed in excess of the per diem amount allowed for that meal.
+Itemized receipts are required for all travel expenses including airfare, airport/train station parking, rail ticket, car rental, ground transportation, lodging, conference/event registration, rental vehicle fuel, and any meal reimbursed in excess of the UMD per diem amount allowed for that meal.

 Back to Top